 What: This opulently-appointed Indian restaurant and cocktail bar has it all.
 Sumptuous interiors, small plates of spicy street food followed by seafood from the tandoor grill, show-stopping desserts and a well-composed wine list make Chutney Mary one heck of an experience.
 If you think Indian puddings aren’t for you, try a mixed sampler of Chutney Mary’s show-stopping desserts including tiny versions of a chocolate bomb, ice cream, halwa, kulfi, gulab jamun and spiced berries.

 Where: 73 St James's Street, St James's, SW1A 1PH

 What: Set within a galleried, book-lined room (formerly the Old Westminster Library), this famous institution established by acclaimed chef Vivek Singh is a must-visit for anyone who’s serious about Indian food.
 Beautifully-spiced dishes on offer at The Cinnamon Club are made even more tempting by perfect presentation, which is all part of the well-heeled package here.
 Portions are petite and prices are steep, but professionalism and quality such as this doesn’t come cheap.
 Look out for guest chef dinners, which are always enticing.

-Where: The Old Westminster Library, Great Smith Street, SW1P 3BU
+Where: The Old Westminster Library, Westminster, SW1P 3BU